 These damages include losses your family member suffered due to their abuse, such as:

 One of our experienced attorneys can help catalog all the losses resulting from the abuse.
 This becomes the basis for understanding what a fair settlement amount may be.

 The first step is to call a South Hill nursing home abuse lawyer and ask to schedule a free case evaluation.
-There’s no risk or obligation to share what’s happened.
+There’s no risk or obligation.
 Even if we’re not a fit, you may still walk away armed with valuable legal information or direction for next steps to take.

 Not able to make it to our office?
 Please let us know when you call us and we’ll arrange to have one of our attorneys meet with you at your home or hospital.